-Although this was a marriage of convenience, Lucas’ decision was at least somewhat rooted in logic; he didn’t just pick Altoona out of a hat.
-The city was geographically accessible, a railroad hub that connected the league’s western franchises–St. Louis, Cincinnati, and Chicago–with those in the east.
-Furthermore, the place was baseball nuts.
-During the previous season the Altoona franchise drew 1,600 fans per game on its march to the Inter-State Association title.
+In 1883, Altoona competed in the Western Interstate League, a ramshackle organization made up of nine teams that played a seemingly random schedule.
+Four of those clubs disbanded before the season was over, but Altoona drew an average of 1,600 fans per game.
 An August 1883 exhibition game against the New York Giants was like a civic holiday.
-The railroad shops shut down, businesses closed at noon, and newspapers put the crowd at between 4,000 and 5,000–as much as one-quarter of the town’s population.
+The railroad shops shut down, businesses closed at noon, and newspapers put the crowd at between 4,000 and 5,000 — as much as one-quarter of the town’s population.

-To compete in the big time, though, the franchise needed to raise money, and fast.
+Fan enthusiasm was certainly in place but to compete in the big time, the franchise needed to raise money, and fast.
 Management hastily reorganized as the Altoona Base Ball Association, Limited, and began seeking investors.
 Lucas pledged $2,500 of his own money and offered to help sweet-talk local businesses, including the Pennsylvania Railroad.
 By mid-March, the club had more than $5,000 in the bank and seemed to be on solid financial ground.

-Meanwhile, manager Ed Curtis hustled to patch together a team.
-Holdovers from Altoona’s Inter-State Association champs comprised much of the roster.
+As the fundraising kicked into gear, manager Ed Curtis hustled to patch together a team.
+Holdovers from the Western Interstate Association club comprised much of the roster.
 Curtis quickly locked down that club’s star, 21-year-old shortstop Germany Smith, and its stalwart pitcher, Jim Brown.
 Reliable catcher Charlie Manlove was reluctant to leave his job with the railroad, but in the end Curtis won him over.
 Ed Sullivan, who was blind in one eye and sported an eye patch, might have returned, but before he could sign he was run over by a freight train.
 As one might infer from the near-signing of a half-blind man, the talent in Altoona was somewhat lacking.
 With a couple of exceptions, these were decent, mid-level minor league players masquerading as big leaguers, like little boys parading around in their fathers’ shirts.